Éleuthère Mascart

-Éleuthère Élie Nicolas Mascart (20 February 1837 – 24 August 1908) was a noted French physicist, a researcher in optics, electricity, magnetism, and meteorology.
+Éleuthère Élie Nicolas Mascart (20 February 1837 – 24 August 1908) was a French physicist.
+His research focused in optics, electricity, magnetism, and meteorology.

 Life

 Mascart was born in Quarouble, Nord.
 Starting in 1858, he attended the École normale supérieure (rue d'Ulm), earning his agrégé-préparateur three years later.
 He acquired his doctoral degree in science in 1864.
 After serving at various posts in secondary education, in 1868 he moved to the Collège de France to become Henri Victor Regnault's assistant.

 Mascart was appointed to succeed Régnault as the tenured Régnault chair in 1872, which he held until his death.
 In 1878 he also became the first director of the Bureau Central Météorologique.

-He won the Bordin Prize of the Académie française in 1866 and the Grand prix of the Académie des sciences in 1874.
+He won the Prix Bordin of the Académie Française in 1866 and the Grand prix of the Académie des sciences in 1874.
 He was elected as a member of the American Philosophical Society in 1890.